hrryt/scenesetr/README.md

 behaviours of lights, cameras and objects in response to key inputs and each other.

+For the moment, key input is only available on Windows.

 ## Installation

 You can install the development version of scenesetr from